Spring Garden Revival

 Contact La Grange’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

-Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in La Grange.
+Proper disposal of dethatched lawn material is essential for both environmental compliance and community cleanliness in La Grange.
 The Village operates a comprehensive yard waste collection program from April through November, with curbside pickup on designated days.
-Residents must use biodegradable paper bags (plastic bags are strictly prohibited) or rigid containers (up to 32 gallons) for thatch, grass clippings, and leaves.
+Residents must use biodegradable paper bags—plastic bags are strictly prohibited—or rigid containers (up to 32 gallons) clearly marked for yard waste.
+Accepted materials include dethatched grass, leaves, and small branches, which should be separated as required by local guidelines.
 Commercial contractors may be subject to additional permit or fee requirements.
-Accepted materials include:
+For larger quantities, a yard waste drop-off site is available during posted hours, and residents may need a permit or sticker for access.
+Always check the current schedule and accepted materials list before preparing yard waste for collection.
+For more information or to confirm collection days and requirements, contact:

 La Grange Department of Public Works